August 1, 2017 | Last updated: May 12, 2021

 What is Docker?

-- it's faster and less resource-consuming than 'traditional' VM's
+- faster and less resource-consuming than traditional VM's

-- it's a breeze to reuse: pick an existing Docker image as the cornerstone of your setup and install any libraries or packages not bundled with the image
+- a breeze to reuse: pick an existing image as the cornerstone of your setup and install any libraries or packages not bundled with the image

-- it's shareable: you can push images to Docker registries and pull them on other machines, just like you push and pull code from Git
+- shareability: you can push images to Docker registries and pull them on other machines, just like you push and pull code from Git

 Laravel in Docker

-In theory, Dockerization means activities leading to the launch of the application in a Docker container.
-In case of a Laravel app, this can be translated into the following steps:
+In theory, Dockerization is the process of packaging an application and its dependencies into a Docker container.
+In case of Laravel applications, this can be translated into the following steps:

 - building a Docker image from the Dockerfile and pushing it to the registry

-- pulling the image and running launching the app on the server
+- pulling the image and launching the app on the web server

-To check out how the calculator works before baking Laravel into a Docker image, run this command in the repository:
+To check out how the calculator works before baking Laravel into an image, run this command in the repository:

 $

 The Dockerfile is a text that defines the contents and launching method of our Docker image.
-Create a new file in the repository and name it Dockerfile
+Open a text editor and create a new file Dockerfile

 .
-Populate the file with the following lines.
+Populate the file with the following lines and push it to the repository.
 We are going to break them down one by one later on.

 Dockerfile details